Dubba-dubba's all in the family

 - Invasion America (Carrying over from its prime-time showing.
 However heavily edited to tone down swears and violence)

-- BRATS Of The Lost Nebula (Puppet based series, However didn't last beyond two episodes.)
+- B.R.A.T.S. of the Lost Nebula (Puppet based series, However didn't last beyond three episodes.)

 - Histeria!
 (Second educational show, but more well remembered.)